 The beginning of our Rehab Treatment Program lays the groundwork for sustainable sobriety.
 Therapists, psychiatrists, counselors, and other addiction treatment specialists will help you get to the root of your addiction and establish long-term recovery goals.
 However, transitioning back into society after treatment isn’t always easy.
 Although you’ve broken your chemical dependence and learned to modify addictive behaviors, early post-treatment sober living can transform into relapse if you’re not careful.

-Crest View’s Intensive Outpatient Program merges independent living with ongoing therapy.
+Crest View’s IOP drug rehab in Asheville, NC merges independent living with ongoing addiction therapy.
 Most individuals spend 4–6 weeks in our program as they learn how to effectively maintain their sobriety.
 During this time, you’ll see our counselors and licensed therapists three times a week for about three hours per session.
 Our Intensive Outpatient Program ensures that you don’t skip a beat along your recovery journey.

 - Individual therapy and group therapy using various evidence-based approaches